brosie224/fantasy-football-league/README.md

 # Portfolio Project - Rails and JavaScript - Fantasy Football

 ## Description
+This application allows users to track teams and players for their fantasy football league.

 ## Installation
 To install the application, follow the below instructions: